talksmall/Strongtalk/README.txt

 In order to build the Strongtalk VM from scratch, additionally the following software is required:

-3) MS VisualStudio 2005 or VisualStudio 2005 Express
+3) MS VisualStudio 2008 or VisualStudio 2008 Express

-2) Assembler .obj files are included in the packaged source release, but if you wish to reassemble them, you will need Borland Turbo Assembler version 4.0.
-   We don't know if things work properly with a newer version.
-   An installed version of the assembler should be placed in the tools\tasm directory - extra installation may only be required if there's a problem with the current setup.
+2) The assembler files no longer need to be built, instead this code is generated on startup using the macro assembler built into strongtalk.

 Build instructions
 ------------------